logan676/bookpost/docs/architecture/DEPLOYMENT_ARCHITECTURE.md

-# BookPost Deployment Architecture
+# BookLibrio Deployment Architecture

 ## Overview

-BookPost is a digital library application consisting of a React frontend and a Hono API backend, deployed as separate services for scalability and maintainability.
+BookLibrio is a digital library application consisting of a React frontend and a Hono API backend, deployed as separate services for scalability and maintainability.

 ```
                                     +------------------+